oicr-gsi/dimsum/docs/index.md

 Dimsum can be used for a number of tasks and processes at OICR, including the following:

 ### 1. QC Approvals

-Dimsum the current QC approval processes at OICR, and eases the addition of future processes.
-Cases and their corresponding projects can be reviewed and approved for QC.
-Users can additionally view which cases still require QC, for which gates, as well as the thresholds for each QC approval.
+Dimsum facilitates the QC approval processes at OICR.
+Users can see the QC status of all items involved in a case, including which are still pending sign-off.
+Metrics for each item can be viewed within Dimsum so that QC decisions can be made quickly.
+Notifications are sent for runs and run-libraries requiring sign-off.

-### 2. Project Tracking
+### 2. Project Tracking (not yet completed)

-Dimsum holds top-down status pages which aid in determining the overall status of a project at a level more granular than QC gates.
+Dimsum holds Project Detail pages which aid in determining the overall status of a project.

-### 3. Task Tracking
+### 3. Task Tracking (not yet completed)

-Technicians can be notified of tasks, as well as view the aforementioned status pages to better prioritize tasks not necessarily related to QC approvals.
+Based on the assays assigned to received samples, Dimsum shows all pending work and helps to prioritize and assign tasks not necessarily related to QC approvals.

-### 4. TAT Tracking
+### 4. TAT Tracking (not yet completed)

-Users can be notified of and view how long a case/sample has been in their current QC gate, how long overall it has been since sample receipt, etc.
+Dimsum tracks and displays the overall time a case has been in progress, including the time spent in each QC gate.
+Notifications may warn if a case is falling behind schedule.

-### 5. Invoicing
+### 5. Invoicing (not yet completed)

 Dimsum's consolidation of information simplifies the process of pulling information for the purpose of sending out bills.

----

-# Help
-Seeking help?
-Refer to our repository or report an issue directly by clicking on "Report".